pyronear/pyro-observability/README.md

 # pyro-observability
-Observability platform for edge devices
+Observability platform for Pyronear edge devices based on Grafana, Prometheus and Loki

 ## Setup